-CLAREMONT, Calif. – Five new members are going to be inducted into the Claremont-Mudd-Scripps Athletics Alumni Association Hall of Fame.
+CLAREMONT, Calif. – Five new members have been voted into the Claremont-Mudd-Scripps Athletics Alumni Association Hall of Fame.
 The 2018 Hall of Fame Banquet and induction ceremony takes place on Saturday, Nov.
 10 at Claremont McKenna College's Marian Miner Cook Athenaeum.
 This is CMS 28th Hall of Fame induction class.

 The Class of 2018 includes Sarah DeGraw (SC '02, Track & Field), Heather Schroder (CMC '96, Basketball and Track & Field), Kurt Hocker (CMC '88, Track & Field and Basketball) and Bob Hayes (CMC '71, Football, Basketball, and Baseball).
 Hocker is being inducted posthumously.
 Long-time CMS cross country and track & field head coach John Goldhammer has been voted in as well, but will recognized at the 2019 Hall of Fame Banquet because this season, he will be out of state for cross country regionals in Walla Walla, Wash.

 CMS now has 129 members in its Hall of Fame.